CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 # COMMONLY USED TERMS

 **Action:** The various activities that you and your opponent can perform during play are called actions.
 Typical actions include playing a card, tapping a card, revealing a card, etc.
 **Ally:** An ally is a resource that represents a personality (i.e., entity) that can be recruited to help the Free Peoples (e.g., Tom Bombadil, Treebeard, etc.).
 **Attack:** Combat consists of one or more attacks that must be resolved one at a time.
 An attack consists of one or more strikes.
 **Attribute:** Each character’s abilities are defined by the following attributes: race, skills, direct influence, prowess, body, mind, marshalling points, special abilities.
 **Automatic-attack:** An attack that must be faced to enter and explore a site.
 **Body Check:** When a character is wounded, he must make a body check to determine if he is eliminated.
 When all of a creature’s strikes fail, a body check is made for each of its strikes to determine if the creature is eliminated.
 **Body:** A character’s or creature’s body is a measure of how difficult it is to physically eliminate him.
 **Chain of Effects:** A series of declared actions made in response to one another is called a chain of effects.
 **Character:** A person that is working for the cause of the Free Peoples.
 If in play, each of your characters is under the influence of your Wizard.
 **Company:** During play, you may organize your characters into groups called companies.
 **Corruption Card:** A hazard card that gives a character corruption points.
 **Corruption Check:** A modified roll made to determine if a character is discarded or eliminated due to accumulated corruption points.
 **Corruption Points:** This reflects the total amount of corruption a character has accumulated due to the effects of various hazards and resources.
 Creature: A creature is a hazard card that can be used to directly attack one of your opponent’s companies.
 **Current Site Card:** A company has a current site card associated with it—the company is located at that site.
 **Direct Influence:** A measure of a character’s ability to control other characters and to influence factions and your opponent’s resources.
 **Event:** An event is either a resource card that is not an item, ally, or faction; or it is a hazard card that is not a creature.
 Based upon how long it stays in play, there are 3 types of events: short-events, long-events, and permanent-events.
 **Exhausting a Deck:** Your play deck is “exhausted” when you draw its last card.
 **Faction:** A faction is a resource that represents a group of people or creatures.
 A faction can be recruited to help the Free Peoples (e.g., Riders of Rohan, Elves of Lindon, etc.).
 **Follower:** A character that is controlled by another character’s direct influence.
 **Free Council:** Marshalling points are tallied and the winner of the game is determined at the Free Council.
 **General Influence:** Each player has 20 points of general influence to use to control his characters.
 **Hazard Limit:** A company’s hazard limit is equal to two or the size of the company, whichever is greater.
 The maximum number of hazards that can be played on a company during a given movement/hazard phase is equal to its hazard limit.
 **Hazards:** Hazard cards represent evil forces and natural dangers.
 You may play hazard cards only during your opponent’s movement/hazard phase.
 **Healing:** This consists of moving a character from a wounded state to a tapped state.
 **Home Site:** A character may be brought into play at his home site or at a Haven.
 **Influence Check:** In certain situations, a player can make an influence check to attempt to bring a faction into play or to disrupt his opponent’s control over one of his resources.
 **Item:** An item is a resource that represents an object that can be acquired and used to help the Free Peoples.
 The different types of items are: minor, major, greater, gold ring, and special.
 **Keyed:** A hazard creature may only be played against a company if the creature is “keyed to” the company’s site or site path.
 **Location Deck:** A player’s site and region cards.
 **Long-event:** Long-events last approximately two turns, one of yours and one of your opponent’s.
 **Making a Roll:** Two six-sided dice (2D6) should be used to generate random values during play.
 This is called “making a roll.”
 To make a roll, roll 2D6 and add the two results together.
 **Marshalling Points:** During play you receive marshalling points from: control of resources, destruction of evil forces, and various other actions.
 The winner is the player with the most marshalling points at the end of the game.
-**Mind:** A character’s mind determines how many influence points are required to keep this character in play **Movement:** During a player’s turn, he may move each of his companies from its current site to another site.
+**Mind:** A character’s mind determines how many influence points are required to keep this character in play.
+**Movement:** During a player’s turn, he may move each of his companies from its current site to another site.
 **New Site Card:** When a company moves, it leaves its current site card and travels to its new site card.
 **Permanent-event:** The effects of a resource permanent-event last until the card is discarded due to conditions stated on its card.
 **Play Deck:** Each player has a play deck that consists of his resource, hazard, and character cards.
 During play, each player draws cards from his play deck.
 **Prowess:** A measure of a character’s offensive capabilities in combat.
 **Race:** An attribute that helps define a character.
 The races are: Dúnadan, Dwarf, Elf, Hobbit, Man, and Wizard.
 **Region:** The various lands of Middle-earth are represented by regions.
 **Resources:** Resource cards represent good forces and various advantageous occurrences.
 You may play resource cards only during your own turn.
 **Short-event:** A short-event card is discarded immediately after it is played.
 The effects of some short-events last for a specific period as stated on their cards.
 **Site of Origin:** At the beginning of its movement/hazard phase, a moving company’s current site card becomes its site of origin—the company is considered to be en route to its new site card (i.e., the company is moving).
 **Site Path:** The site path of a site is the sequence of regions between the site and its nearest Haven as listed on the site’s card.
 A company’s site path is the sequence of regions between its site of origin and its new site.
 **Site:** Sites represent places that characters can visit in Middle-earth.
 **Size:** A company’s size is equal to the number of characters in it, with each Hobbit character only counting half (round up).
 **Skill:** An attribute that helps define a character.
 The skills are: Diplomat, Ranger, Sage, Scout, Warrior.
 **Standard Modification:** Most faction cards list some “standard modifications” to the influence check based only upon the race of the character that was tapped to make the influence check.
 **Storing Cards:** Certain cards (e.g., items, information, etc.) can be stored if they are at a Haven.
 Such a card is removed from play and placed in its player’s marshalling point pile.
 **Strike:** An attack consist of one or more strikes.
 Each strike targets a character and is resolved by making a roll.
 **Tapping/Untapping a Card:** Normally, during play, each of your cards is placed so that its bottom is towards its player.
 During play certain cards must be “tapped” when they are used—this is a record keeping mechanism to keep track of card usage.
 To tap a card, rotate it 90˚ so that it is turned sideways—to untap a card, rotate it back 90˚ to its normal position.
 **Transferring Items:** An item is transferred when it is moved from the control of one character to another.
 **Unique:** There can only be one copy of each unique card in play at a time.
 Each player can only have one copy of each unique card in his play deck and starting cards combined.
 **Wizard:** Each player plays one of the five Wizards sent to Middle-earth to unite and counsel the Free Peoples.
 **Wounded:** A wounded character is damaged but not eliminated.
 When one of your characters is wounded, his card is placed with its top towards you.

 {: .fs-7 .fw-700 .text-center }
 • PART I •